apache/cassandra/doc/source/new/virtualtables.rst

 - Consistency level of the queries sent virtual tables are ignored
 - Virtual tables are managed by Cassandra and a user cannot run  DDL to create new virtual tables or DML to modify existing virtual       tables
 - Virtual tables are created in special keyspaces and not just any keyspace
-- All existing virtual tables use LocalPartitioner.
+- All existing virtual tables use ``LocalPartitioner``.
 Since a virtual table is not replicated the partitioner sorts in order of     partition   keys instead of by their hash.
-- Making advanced queries with ALLOW FILTERING and aggregation functions may be used with virtual tables even though in normal tables we   dont recommend it
+- Making advanced queries with ``ALLOW FILTERING`` and aggregation functions may be used with virtual tables even though in normal  tables we   dont recommend it

 Virtual Keyspaces
 ^^^^^^^^^^^^^^^^^